 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 Most women have a goal to lose at least 10 pounds while they are breastfeeding their new baby.
-Some women want to lose more than 10 pounds, depending on how much was gained during pregnancy, but I think 10 lbs is actually a realistic goal for breastfeeding mamas.
+Some women want to lose more than 10 pounds, depending on how much was gained during pregnancy, but I think 10 lbs is a realistic goal for breastfeeding mamas.
 Katie Pickett, a certified Pre/Post Natal Fitness Specialist, has listened to the concerns and struggles breastfeeding mamas are enduring and has created this breastfeeding-specific diet program.

 I am very passionate about helping mamas lose weight while breastfeeding because I’ve been able to do it.
 Let’s go over these 5 steps you can take to lose 10 lbs while breastfeeding.
 If these don’t work, feel free to see what other mamas have said about the program.